Tax Tips for Facebook and Meta Monetisation for UK Creators (2026/27 Guide)

 If your total income from Facebook and Meta monetisation exceeds the £1,000 Trading Allowance in any tax year, you are legally required to register as self-employed with HMRC and file a Self Assessment tax return.

-Register as self-employed — Complete your registration through HMRC’s online portal as soon as your income exceeds the Trading Allowance.
-Do not wait until the end of the tax year.
+Register as self-employed Complete registration through HMRC’s online portal as soon as income exceeds the Trading Allowance

-Submit a Self Assessment tax return annually — Your return covers income earned between 6 April and 5 April each year.
-The online filing deadline is 31 January following the end of the tax year.
+Submit a Self Assessment tax return annually Covers income earned between 6 April and 5 April; online filing deadline is 31 January

-Pay income tax on your profits — You are taxed on your profit (total income minus allowable expenses), not your gross income.
-This is why tracking and claiming your expenses correctly is so important.
+Pay income tax on profits Taxed on profit (total income minus allowable expenses), not gross income

 Keep Accurate Records of Your Earnings